bamlab/flow-navigator/readme.md

 ### FlowNavigator
 The Flow Navigator is built upon the foundation of the [native stack](https://reactnavigation.org/docs/native-stack-navigator/#api-definition), it inherits the same API.

-#### Helpers
-The flow navigator adds the following methods to the navigation prop:
+-
+### useFlow
+Inside a screen defined below a Flow Navigator, you can use the `useFlow` `useFlow` provides the following helpers:
 - `goToNextStep`: To navigate to the next step in the flow, based on the order of the screens in the navigation flow.
 - `goToPreviousStep`: To navigate to the previous step in the flow, based on the order of the screens in the navigation flow.
 - `quitFlow`: To exit the flow.

--
-### useFlow
-Inside a screen defined below a Flow Navigator, you can use the `useFlow`, which provides information about the current step of the flow.
+`useFlow` also provides information about the current step of the flow.
 It contains the following properties:

 - `currentStep`: A string representing the identifier of the current step in the flow.
 Based on the name of the screen.
 - `progress`: A number indicating the progress through the flow.
 It is calculated as the ratio of the current index to the total number of routes.